W4RH4WK/Anker-Unity/Docs/ControlScheme.md

 - Holding a button may be used to trigger an *associated* action.
   We refer to this as *overloading* a button.

-- System buttons are used only for *modal menus* like the pause menu, inventory, map… Pressing the corresponding system button again closes the modal menu.
+- System buttons are used only for *modal menus* like the pause menu, inventory, map, etc.
+  Pressing the corresponding system button again closes the modal menu.
+  Actuating system buttons conflicts with actuating `LS`, `RS`, `D-pad`, and any of the face buttons.

 - If the game features digital player movement, movement should be controlled with `LS` as well as `D-pad`.

+- Actuating `LS` conflicts with actuating `D-pad`.

 - Actuating `RS` conflicts with actuating any of the face buttons.